larryaasen/wings/README.md

 # TODO
 1. The command version bump should also bump the iOS, Android version numbers.
 1. Document how to change out all of the commands.
+1. Maybe `wings command` should be `wings task`, to make it more clear, instead of having a command called command.
+1. Create an agvtool command.